BrazilPowered/docker-dotnet/README.md

 ## <a name="6"></a> Step 6: Deploy on Universal Control Plane

 Your lab has a Docker Enterprise cluster set up, but the Windows node is not on that cluster.
 So to deploy to the cluster, we must make sure we have already pushed our images to the DTR.
-Then we ony need to switch to the UCP UI to make our deployments happen.
-Click on the UCP button to launch the UCP window.
+Then we only need to switch to the UCP UI to make our deployments happen.
+Navigate to your UCP in your web browser.
+(Yours may be using te IP, such as https://104.248.14.199)

 > DTR and UCP have single sign-on support so you don't need to log in again - in a production environment you can also use your existing AD/LDAP login (NTID) for authentication.

 Next you'll deploy the application using Docker swarm mode as the orchestrator.
-The latest version of Docker Enterprise supports Kubernetes, but Windows containers are still in beta with Kubernetes, so we will use swarm mode.
+We will use swarm mode.

 The application image in DTR is private, only authenticated users can access it.
-UCP can pull a private image onto all nodes in the cluster.
+But UCP can pull a private image onto all nodes in the cluster.
 On the left-navigation panel, click _Shared Resources_ and then _Images_.
 You'll see all the images currently pulled on the cluster.
 Click _Pull Image_ to pull the app image from DTR:

 ![](./images/ucp-pull-image.jpg)

 Enter your user credentials and the image name **including your full DTR domain**, so in my case I enter:

 ```
-104.248.14.199:4443/dockersamples/mta-dev-signup-homepage:v1
+104.248.14.199:4443/sotol-r-us/signup-homepage:v1
 ```
 ![Pulling DTR image in UCP](./images/ucp-pull-image-2.jpg)